bryant4882/MS2/5in5/day1/README.md

 * No obserable recommendations for the new user untill the 7th line at home page.
 * New diversed viewing history (shaders tutorial, power puff girls...).
 * No new subscriptions, comments...
+* 2 new videos apperas to be tech demos with shaders.

 ### Conclusion: